 3 smart tips for managing remote sales teams

 The role of a sales rep has evolved to the point where they now have the flexibility to work from wherever, whenever.
-This flexibility allows companies to hire and attract talent that would have been unavailable to them in the past and many are taking advantage by hiring remote sales teams.
+This flexibility allows companies to hire and attract remote talent that would have been unavailable to them in the past.

-Studies show that remote work may even increase the productivity of your team over in-office hires.
+Studies show that remote work may even increase the productivity of your team.
 However, getting your team to collaborate in a remote environment can prove a challenge.

 So, what do you need to do as a sales manager to make sure your remote sales team is successfully collaborating with you and the rest of the team?